 He quickly unfastened his pants.
 And there it was.
 Grinda stared at it.
 She had only seen an erection once before, on Pentash, the village stallion.
 But this was very different.
 She touched it, tentatively at first, then ran her hand along it, more confident.
 It was hard and yet so smooth and velvety.
 Everything she had ever learnt from her parents, from the church, from the other village women, told her to abstain, to protect her virginity.
 It was the most valuable thing she would ever have.
 But as she gazed up at Mock, none of it seemed to matter anymore.

 He tried to be gentle but Grinda still hissed, digging her nails into his shoulders, as he slid inside her.
 He pressed his cheek against hers as he thrust, planting light kisses on her face at every hiss and grunt and gasp she made.
 She gripped onto him tightly, tried not to express her pain, but it was impossible.
 The stinging only got worse until it became more than just painful, but agonising.
 She held her breath, bit back a cry and was on the verge of telling him to stop when it was suddenly over.

 He grunted, gasped, then slowed his thrusting, and the sting began to ease.
 Grinda closed her eyes, finally able to enjoy the feel of him inside her, the heat of his closeness, the smell of his skin.

-‘Grinda?’ he said, brushing at her eyelids.
+‘Grinda?’ he said.
 Grinda opened her eyes and Mock brushed away a tear trickling down her cheek.
 ‘Hurt?’